-Havanese dogs come in a wide variety of colours, from red to brown, white to black, and every hue, shade, and variation between.
+Havanese dogs come in a wide variety of colours, from red to brown, white to black, and every hue, shade, and variation.
 They also have very shaggy coats of hair that are exceptionally malleable for fun and stylistic haircuts.

+Havanese hair can be a beast, and all that thick fur (thick hair) needs to be attended to.

 Havanese don’t shed as much as other dogs, so that is a bonus.
 Plus, their hair is sometimes wavy and sometimes curly, and even sometimes straight.
 If you were to never trim your Havanese dog’s hair, it would easily grow over 8 inches long within the span of a few months.
 Because of their quick hair growth, you can give them all kinds of neat haircuts.